franciskershaw/festiviews/README.md

 * Festival specific pages, which I will be referring to as 'hubs'.
 * Favourite certain hubs which can then be viewed on a separate personal page.
 * Add, edit and delete reviews that are visible on a specific festival hub.
-* Search function, either for all festivals or on your personal favourites page.
+* Search function for all festivals available to browse on the site.
 * A means of requesting that a new hub be added if it doesn't already exist.
 * Admin (me) with the ability to add a new festival hub directly on the site.
 * FAQ section.

 #### Content requirements

-* Sign up needs to be easy, ‘stay logged in’ should be offered as a possibility, and feedback required if incorrect details entered.
+* Sign up needs to be easy and feedback required if incorrect details entered.
 * Festival hubs must contain all the information a user would be looking for regarding a festival.
 * Feedback must be given when a hub has been favourited or a review has been uploaded/edited/deleted.
 * Appropriate defensive measures in place when a user is editing or deleting content.